bem-site/bem-method/blog/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 });
 ```

-Here `cache:false` says that by default levels' cache is off.
+Here `cache:false` says that by default levels cache is off.

-`except` is an array of levels' paths (or directories containing levels) treated as exceptions,
+`except` is an array of levels paths (or directories containing levels) treated as exceptions,
 e.g. in this case the cache is enabled.

 The cache will be regenerated if the build was run with the option `--force`.